-GitLab does not offer any form of work or study sponsorship anywhere in the world, other than our specific, internal Netherlands process.
+GitLab does not offer any form of work or study sponsorship anywhere in the world, other than our specific, internal Netherlands process and support for highly skilled candidates in certain countries, where a candidate is already based in that country.
 GitLab does not offer any form of support to transfer an existing work permit.
 During the screening process, recruiters will ask applicants if they require any type of sponsorship or support.

-For assistance with any employment or relocation visa please reach out to the People Ops Manager.
-Point of contact for Contribute and travel visas is TBD.
+For assistance with any employment or relocation visa please reach out to the People Connect.

 You can expense: